 66F.
 Medical practitioners and registered nurses authorised to take blood samples for s.
 66, 66B and 66E etc.

-(1) Where under section 66, 66B or 66E a member of the Police Force —
+(1) Where under section 66, 66B or 66E a police officer —

-(a) requires a person to allow a medical practitioner or registered nurse nominated by the member of the Police Force to take a sample of the person’s blood for analysis; or
+(a) requires a person to allow a medical practitioner or registered nurse nominated by the police officer to take a sample of the person’s blood for analysis; or

 (b) causes a medical practitioner or registered nurse to take a sample of a person’s blood for analysis,